pantheon-systems/documentation/source/docs/articles/sites/settings/selecting-a-plan.md

 ## Pick a Plan

-Finally, choose the plan that you would like for the selected site and click "_Submit_".
+Finally, choose the plan that you would like for the selected site and click **Submit**.
 Once this is done the email address associated with the account of the user who is associated with the credit card will receive the billing statements.

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/336534)